brettChapman/multivis_tutorials/README.md

 <a id="three"></a>
 ## Tutorial 3: Polar Dendrogram
-<i>In this tutorial we will step through a workflow to produce a Polar Dendrogram.</i>
+<i>In this tutorial we will step through a workflow to produce a Polar Dendrogram.
+Polar dendrograms are simply a circular form of a dendrogram based on the hierarchical structure of the similarity or dissimilarities from HCA.
+Polar dendrograms are interpreted by visually identifying the different clustered branches containing closely associated metabolites, the same way with dendrograms in HCH, however now following a circular format.</i>

 Launch tutorial 3 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial3.ipynb)